ONDC-Official/ONDC-RET-Specifications/api/docs/prepaid_payment_collected_by_#bpp#_non_#rfq_flow.md

 > Between the _/select_ and _/on\_select_ calls, the BAP and BPP negotiate the prices

 ## _/on_init_
-The seller app sends the _/on_init_ payload to the BAP.
-This on_init contains the payment details which are necessary for the payment.
-It also contains a signature which has the value of a Signed URI which is signed by the **ED25519** .
-This URI can be used by the buyer to render the payment gateway and make the payment.
+BPP sends the payment gateway link.
+This payment gateway link has to be signed by BPP using its private key.
+Base64 string of the same to be sent as part of the signature.
+The signature algorithm used (**ED25519**) is also sent as a part of the payload.

 The payload sent by the seller also contains the TTL for expiration of the transaction.
 This is to set the transaction expiration on the Payment Gateway.
-If the payment is still in the pending state when TTL is finished, the transaction is expired and buyer is refunded (if amount is debited).
+If the payment is still in the pending state when TTL has expired, the payment gateway cancels the transaction and initiates refund for the buyer if amount is debited.

 ```
 "payments": [